ronrothjr/The-Threads-of-Becoming/README.md

 Like a spider's web, these threads are strongest when woven together - each thread supporting and tensioning the others.
 When we consciously hold these tensions rather than trying to resolve them, we create a living structure strong enough to catch meaning, flexible enough to move with change, and resilient enough to repair itself when torn.

 The word "thread" also carries the sense of continuity - the thread that runs through a story, the thread of connection between people, the thread of becoming that connects who we were to who we're becoming.
 These are the threads we follow through the labyrinth of transformation, not to escape but to journey deeper into creative engagement with life's fundamental tensions.

-## **Keeping It Explicitly Open**

-We are dedicated to allowing this space to grow and change through community involvement, not private ownership.

 ### **"The Living Spiral Invitation"**